 Some orders for child support, issued by a Title IV-D court can be modified at any time without a showing of material and substantial change in the circumstances, to provide for medical support or dental support of the child if the order does not provide health care coverage as required by the Texas Family Code.

-For more information on Process Of Divorce In The State Of Texas, an initial consultation is your next best step.
+For more information on Process Of Divorce In The State Of Texas, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.

 Call For A Free Consultation